 Approximately a third of the workshop was devoted to the availability of effective low-cost techniques for the reduction of noise in industry, and design of low-noise machines for industrial use.
 The second third was devoted to techniques for reduction of noise through changes in industrial processes.
 The final third was devoted to the future manufacturing environment and its implications for new noise goals in manufacturing facilities.
 Lower noise goals will lead to the need to design low-noise machinery and equipment as well as low noise manufacturing processes.

-This report on a TQA Follow-up workshop provides information on the progress made by noise control engineers in recent decades—specifically, in noise reductions of consumer products inside and outside the home, and industrial products for international and domestic markets.
+This Technology for a Quieter America (TQA) final report summarizes the follow-up workshop on the progress made by noise control engineers in recent decades—specifically, in noise reductions of consumer products inside and outside the home, and industrial products for international and domestic markets.
 Projections are included on further noise technologies anticipated in the future.

-This report presents the results of the fifth TQA follow-up event, a workshop titled "Engineering Technology Transfer: Research and Development for Engineering a Quieter America," which was sponsored by the INCE Foundation and the Noise Control Foundation and was organized by the TQA Follow-up Committee.
-The workshop was hosted by the NAE at the Keck Center in Washington, DC on Oct.
+This Technology for a Quieter America (TQA) final report summarizes the follow-on workshop, "Engineering Technology Transfer: Research and Development for Engineering a Quieter America," hosted by the National Acadamies of Engineering (NAE) at the Keck Center in Washington, DC on Oct.
 11–12, 2016.

-To complement the previous workshops, this fifth workshop focused on issues related to transfer of technology related to noise control.
-It looked at current research by the government, academe, and the private sector and considered what research holds promise for translation into innovative noise control solutions.
+The workshop focused on issues related to the transfer of technology related to noise control.
+It looked at current noise control research conducted by the government, academia, and the private sector and considered what holds promise for translation into innovative noise control solutions.
 Presentations examined noise control approaches at various levels of technology readiness, and their potential for transfer and ultimately for improving the ability of engineers to solve problems and improve the competitiveness of U.S. industry.

-This document is the Final Report from a workshop hosted by the National Academy of Engineering (NAE) in Washington, DC on May 8–9, 2017.
-The workshop, "Commercial Aviation: A New Era", was organized by the INCE Foundation in cooperation with the National Aeronautics and Space Administration (NASA) and the Federal Aviation Administration (FAA).
+This Technology for a Quieter America (TQA) final report summarizes the follow-on workshop "Commercial Aviation: A New Era", hosted by the National Academies of Engineering (NAE) in Washington, DC on May 8–9, 2017.
+The workshop was organized by the INCE Foundation in cooperation with the National Aeronautics and Space Administration (NASA) and the Federal Aviation Administration (FAA).

-This workshop on the future of commercial aviation was held on 8 and 9 May 2017.
-The overall theme of the workshop centered around the importance of commercial aviation to the U.S. economy and what it will take for the U.S. to maintain global leadership in the aviation sector.
+This workshop on the future of commercial aviation centered around the importance of commercial aviation to the U.S. economy, and what it will take for the U.S. to maintain global leadership in the aviation sector.
 One specific, forward-looking topic of the workshop was more environmentally friendly aircraft designs.

 A principal focus of the workshop and this report is the necessary step-changes in aircraft engineering technology that must now be addressed with the development and testing of flight demonstrators together with significantly increased funding of public-private partnerships.
 These changes are necessary for the U.S. aviation industry to maintain its global leadership and positive trade balance.
 Aviation technology investments in Europe and China are now significantly exceeding those in the U.S.